johnpottergr/Stablecraft.io/service-docs/how-we-work.md

 ---
-title: How We Work
+title: "How We Work"
-sidebarLabel: How We Work
+sidebarLabel: "How We Work"
 ---

 # How We Work

-At Stablecraft, we do more than just connect APIs — we help you build a stablecoin payment infrastructure that fits your business model.
+At Stablecraft, we do more than connect APIs — we help you build a stablecoin payment infrastructure that fits your business model.

 Whether you're a direct-to-consumer (D2C) brand, a SaaS company, or a decentralized application, we make it easy to:

-- Integrate real-time stablecoin payments
+- **Integrate real-time stablecoin payments**
-- Manage wallets securely and efficiently
+- **Manage wallets securely and efficiently**
-- Navigate gateway setups like Coinbase Commerce and Stripe Crypto
+- **Navigate gateway setups like Coinbase Commerce and Stripe Crypto**
-- Explore on-chain checkout options when full Web3 integration is needed
+- **Explore on-chain checkout options when full Web3 integration is needed**

-This documentation provides an overview of the tools, payment flows, and providers we support.
+Our documentation provides an overview of the tools, payment flows, and providers we support.

 It also explains how we set up integrations, manage credentials securely, and recommend best practices for handling stablecoin transactions.

-Our goal: **Give you a fast, secure, and scalable foundation for stablecoin payments — without the complexity.**
+**Our goal is to provide you with a fast, secure, and scalable foundation for stablecoin payments without the complexity.**

 ---